tud-hri/joan/docs/firststeps-joan-run.md

 ### 4. Create an ego vehicle and start CARLA interface

 To drive a car in CARLA, you need to create an 'ego vehicle'.
-You can do this in CARLA Interface.
+You can do_while_running this in CARLA Interface.

 - Click 'Add vehicle' and select 'ego vehicle' from the drop down list.